 The top 5 museums in Amsterdam are Rijksmuseum - an amazing collection of Dutch history in a stunning building.
 Van Gogh Museum - the largest collection of Van Gogh paintings.
 Anne Frank House - the canal house where Anne Frank hid during WW2 and where she wrote her teenage diary.
-Stedelijk - modern and contemporarty art on show.
+Stedelijk - modern and contemporary art on show.
 Maritime Museum - a multimedia journey about Dutch maritime exploits.

 See our museums section for a detailed guide to museums in Amsterdam.

 For a good value self-service meal head to La Place restaurant at the V&D department store on Rokin/Kalverstraat.

 If you want to go green in Amsterdam see our guide to organic food shopping in Amsterdam.

 For premium shopping head to either PC Hooftstraat (in the Museum quarter) or the department store Bijenkorf on Dam Square.
 There are a number of Dutch chain stores on the main shopping streets including Kalverstraat, Nieuwendijk and Leidsestraat.

 For a more lively experience have a wander around one of Amsterdam's markets including the Albert Cuyp Markt or Dappermarkt.
-The Flower market is located on the Singel canal between Muntplein and Koningsplein.
+The world famous Flower market is located on the Singel canal between Muntplein and Koningsplein.